 We are the

-Queensland Department of Education and Training (DET), a state government department in Australia.
+Queensland Department of Education (DoE), a state government department in Australia.
 We deliver high quality public education services to nearly 70% of all Queensland school students.

 We are approximately: